markplotlib/sagemaker-deploy/README.md

 # Machine Learning Deployment using AWS SageMaker

+> an end-to-end ML service for building, training, tuning, and deploying ML algorithms.

+AWS SageMaker is used here in a Sentiment Analysis example.

+For a production ML model, building it is a smaller task than is *updating and maintaining* it in the face of new data.

-Code and associated files
+## Source Code and associated files

+This is a learning project.
+Its repository and its [starter code base originates from Udacity](https://github.com/udacity/sagemaker-deployment/tree/master/Project).
-This repository contains code and associated files for deploying ML models using AWS SageMaker.
+It contains code and associated files for deploying ML models using AWS SageMaker.
 This repository consists of a number of tutorial notebooks for various coding exercises, mini-projects, and project files that will be used to supplement the lessons of the Nanodegree.

 ## Table Of Contents